annaghi/automatic-theme-plugin-update/readme.md

 ## Adding additional themes/plugins

 Simply create another $package array with the key of the new theme/plugin slug and add all the appropriate info.
 When releasing the theme/plugin make sure that functions and variables are prefixed to prevent errors and allow multiple themes/plugins to be updated.

-## Child theme support

-Child themes are now supported.
-If the theme being updated is meant to be a parent theme the standard theme/update.php from the theme file will work.
-If the theme is a child theme of another theme comment out the parent theme section and uncomment the child theme section on the theme/update.php

 ## Securing Download location